Go Boston Cards: Boston's Biggest Discount Bargain

-Fenway Park tops the "favorite Boston destination" for many visitors, and the chance to get a Red Sox ticket as a GoBoston bonus gives you an easy way to see one of these exciting games.
+Fenway Park tops the "favorite Boston destination" for many visitors, and the chance to get a Red Sox ticket for a home game (during the regular season - April through September) gives you an easy way to see one of these exciting events.

 You'll get a ticket to the Outfield Grandstand, Bleachers, or Standing Room sections of the stadium.
 VIP access lets you enter the ballpark up to 2.5 hours before the game to watch batting practice or explore the Big Concourse.

 But there's even more.
 The Go Boston card gives you special pricing in some restaurants, plus an easy to use free Boston tourist map.

 Best of all, you get to choose the best time period for you - select a 1, 2, 3, 5, or 7 day card.